-In the Advanced Training in Clinical Pharmacology, you will explore in-depth specialty training in all aspects of the relationship between drugs and humans.
+In Advanced Training in Clinical Pharmacology, you’ll explore in-depth specialty training in all aspects of the relationship between drugs and humans.
 You will train under supervision and prepare for independent practice as a consultant.
-The program builds your skills through work-based assessments and learning tools
+The program builds your skills through work-based learning and assessment tools.

 Prospective trainees must have:

-- completed RACP Basic Physician Training (including the RACP Written and Clinical Examinations)
+- completed RACP Basic Training, including Written and Clinical Examinations

 New and current trainees need to apply for Advanced Training each year.

-The Advanced Training in Clinical Pharmacology requires a minimum of three-years of full-time equivalent (FTE) training.
+Advanced Training in Clinical Pharmacology requires 3 years (36 months) of full-time equivalent (FTE) training.

 Once you've completed all requirements of your training and the ATC in Clinical Pharmacology has recommended you for admission, the College will invite you to apply for Fellowship of the Royal Australasian College of Physicians.